Protecting Patient Data to Improve Health Outcomes

 2: Approximate number of minutes it takes to get through to a doctor on Babylon’s application.

-0: Number of seconds it takes to access your clinical records on the app.
+0: Number of seconds it takes to access your clinical Protecting Patient Data to Improve Health Outcomes

-Babylon has one aim—to provide a complete, personalised health care service to everyone.
-With a team comprised of scientists, data engineers, clinicians and mathematicians, Babylon is building a new platform for delivering patient services and consultations that can be available around the clock, regardless of how someone wants to be treated or where they happen to be.
+Babylon has one aim—to provide a complete, personalized health care service to everyone.
+With a team comprised of scientists, data engineers, clinicians, and mathematicians, Babylon is building a new platform for delivering patient services and consultations that can be available around the clock, regardless of how someone wants to be treated or where they happen to be.

 To power this new way of delivering health care, Babylon required an always-on, secure, and scalable platform for patient data.
 To achieve this, the company’s data team turned to DataStax.
 With DataStax Enterprise (DSE), Babylon could grow its IT infrastructure alongside the expansion of its patient base, while also benefiting from the fully integrated security and access control to sensitive personal data that is included within DSE.